Geoffysicist/PyroXL/README.md

  - Further changes are now embedded in the spreadsheets on the notes page

 ## DISCLAIMER
+This calculator is offered as is without guarantees.
+While every effort has been made to ensure the calculations are correct, this is not an official product and users should recognise it may ocntain errors.

 This calculator should be used with caution.
 The accuracy of calculations will be impacted by the accuracy of the input data.
 Potential sources of error in these calculations could include (but are not limited to): incorrect or invalid weather observations, incorrect or invalid fuel observations, missing or unknown antecedent conditions (e.g. previous rainfall or time since fire).

 Calculating the AFDRS Fire Behaviour Index can require highly detailed information about fuel condition, arrangement and load.
 Users should be aware that small differences in this information can produce significantly different calculations of FBI and care should be taken to ensure that the values used are not only accurate but area also representative of the broader landscape.